 1.1: Click here to find out if your PC has got an NVIDIA or AMD graphics card.

 1.2: Click here to see how many PassMark points your graphics card has got.

-1.4: If the PC includes separate video output sockets (1 for the Intel HD chip and 1 or more for the NVIDIA/AMD graphics card) and you connect these sockets to separate monitors, it's very important that the Lumion window is only ever placed on the monitor that is connected to the fast NVIDIA/AMD graphics card.
-If the Lumion window is running on the monitor that's connected to the Intel HD chip, you should move the window to the monitor that's connected to the fast NVIDIA/AMD graphics card, and then quit and restart Lumion.
+1.3: If the PC has got separate video output sockets (1 for the Intel HD chip and 1 or more for the NVIDIA/AMD graphics card) and you connect these sockets to separate monitors, it's very important that the Lumion window is only ever placed on the monitor that is connected to the fast NVIDIA/AMD graphics card.
+If the Lumion window is running on the monitor that's connected to the Intel HD chip, you should move the window to the monitor that's connected to the fast NVIDIA/AMD graphics card, and quit and restart Lumion.

-1.5: If the problem persists, please quit Lumion and follow the instructions in 2 or 3 below, depending on whether your PC uses an NVIDIA or an AMD graphics card:
+1.5: If the problem persists, please quit Lumion and follow the instructions in section 2 or 3 below, depending on whether your PC uses an NVIDIA or an AMD graphics card.

 2. NVIDIA graphics cards